kakaijiro/token-command-line/README.md

 ```

 > [!NOTE]
-> TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb is the Token Extensions program's programID.
+> TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb is the Token Extensions program's programID.[^1]

 ## 4. create a Token-associated account